isomerpages/govtech-corp/_get-involved/Join Our Communities/For Citizens: Tech Kaki.md

 <p>Citizens are at the heart of our work.
 Since 2016, a community of everyday
 people has played an active role in the development of our digital products and services.</p>
-<p>Members from our 7,000-strong Tech Kaki community take part in focus group
+<p>Members from our 6,000-strong Tech Kaki community take part in focus group
-discussions, government user testing and more to make sure that our products and services meet the needs of citizens and businesses.&nbsp;</p>
+discussions, government user testing, surveys and more to ensure that our products and services meet the needs of citizens and businesses.&nbsp;</p>
-<p>You’ll get first dibs on these digital products and services as one of
+<p>As a Tech Kaki community member, you’ll get first dibs on various government
-us.
+digital products and services before they launch.
 Read on to explore the potential of your contributions as a Tech Kaki member.</p>
 <h3>A small community with a big impact</h3>
 <p>Apps like Singpass and LifeSG would not be what they are without Tech
 Kaki.
 As part of our community, you’ll be involved in government research